-From an evolutionary perspective, rules of the game developed by a group of intelligent agents should be stable enough to facilitate predictability in interactions, but flexible enough to facilitate adaptability and exploration.
+From an evolutionary perspective, the rules of the game developed by a group of intelligent agents should be stable enough to facilitate predictability in interactions, but flexible enough to facilitate adaptability and exploration.
 A fully orthodox, rigid set of rules inevitably fails in solving communal problems when environmental pressures change.
-A fully heterodox and easily malleable set of rules fails to facilitate accumulation of knowledge and helpful heuristics.
-A hierarchical set of behavioural constraints is helpful in achieving a balance between orthodoxy and heterodoxy: rules of the game (the strictest set), norms (a softer set), customs (the softest set).
+A fully heterodox and easily malleable set of rules fails to facilitate the accumulation of knowledge and helpful heuristics.
+A hierarchical set of behavioural constraints is helpful in achieving a balance between orthodoxy and heterodoxy: rules of the game (the strictest set), norms (a softer set), and customs (the softest set).
 The trade-off between rule-making orthodoxy and heterodoxy is clearly task-, environment-, and situation-specific.
-Human societies exhibits various ways of solving it.
+Human societies exhibit various ways of solving it.

 Natural agents exhibit deceptive behaviours -- mostly instinctive.
 It is not self-evident that deceptive behaviours should be completely excluded from the design objectives of artificially intelligent agents.
-Elements of deception are already introduced by the fact that generally an intelligent agent does not have to disclose its own internal state (such as its intents) to other agents.
-In an environment populated by heterogeneous agents with partially conflicting objectives deception and concealment help agents achieve individual and group objectives when they face hostile actions of adversarial agents.
+Elements of deception are already introduced by the fact that an intelligent agent does not have to disclose its own internal state (such as its intents) to other agents.
+In an environment populated by heterogeneous agents with partially conflicting objectives deception and concealment help agents achieve individual and group objectives when they face the hostile actions of adversarial agents.

-Social behaviour of intelligent agents necessarily includes commitment to particular rules and strategies.
+The social behaviour of intelligent agents necessarily includes a commitment to particular rules and strategies.
 It is not yet clear how the mechanism of commitment should work.
-Violation of rules can be rewarding and, indeed, for this reason should be optimal if the "reward is enough" hypothesis is true for social intelligent behaviours.
+Violation of rules can be rewarding and, indeed, for this reason, should be optimal if the "reward is enough" hypothesis is true for socially intelligent behaviours.
 "Reward is enough" cannot explain the existence of rules, norms and customs.

 Rules require enforcement mechanisms.
 Norms and customs require support and maintenance.
 How these mechanisms of social order can emerge in a commune of social agents is not yet clear.
-There are conflicting hypothesis regarding how they evolve in human societies \cite{north2012violence}.
+There are conflicting hypotheses regarding how they evolve in human societies \cite{north2012violence}.

 Rule-making, development and enforcement of rule-enforcing mechanisms, within a single agent (self-enforcing commitment) as well as between the agents, are likely key to understanding intelligent social behaviour.